Skip to content

 Every integration point is a data quality risk.
 Inbound integrations should validate data before insert.
 Outbound integrations should handle dirty data gracefully.

 Run batch deduplication scans weekly or monthly, even with real-time duplicate prevention.
-Duplicates still slip through (batch imports, API creates, edge cases).
+Duplicates still slip through batch imports, API creates, and edge cases.

 7. Implement data lifecycle management